mcode/rems-setup/README.md

 Complete end-to-end set up guides for the REMS Proof of Concept prototype are listed below:

-[Simple Set Up](SimpleSetupGuide.md) - Follow this guid to quickly setup a demo environment for local testing.
+[Simple Set Up](SimpleSetupGuide.md) - Follow this guide to quickly setup a demo environment for local testing.
 If you want to make changes or contribute to the codebase, see the detailed developer guide below.

 [Docker Developer Setup Guide](DeveloperSetupGuide.md) - Follow this guide to use [Docker](https://docs.docker.com/get-started/overview/) for running REMS Integration Prototype for Local Development.